Building Your Pitch Deck

 Typography (fonts)

-Sometimes these will all be different fonts, other times they are the same fonts with different weights (or thicknesses) and color.
-What’s most important is to use your fonts to establish a sense of hierarchy.
+Sometimes these will be different fonts, other times they are the same fonts with different weights (or thicknesses) and colors.
+But what’s most important is to use your fonts to establish a sense of hierarchy.
 This should tell the viewer, both at a glance and subconsciously, what information is most important.
-It will also determine how the viewer's eye will move through the slide.
+It will also determine how the viewer's eye moves through the slide.

 Next is…